-Consumer Credit Division management meets regularly with division staff to discuss ways to improve division workflow procedures and the manner in which staff members perform their duties.
-In addition, staff members are encouraged to submit suggestions regarding possible changes to business processes to increase the effectiveness and efficiency of the division.
+Management of the Consumer Credit Division regularly meets with staff to discuss ways to improve workflow and division procedures.
+Staff are encouraged to submit suggestions regarding possible changes to business processes to increase the division’s effectiveness and efficiency.

-Securities and Business Investments Division management proactively views strategic planning as an ongoing process, and regularly meets to discuss operational improvements.
+Management of the Securities and Business Investments Division proactively engages in strategic planning and regularly meets to discuss operational improvements.
 General objectives are periodically established and re-evaluated by management to ensure their success.